 That’s why optimizing your marketing operations is so critical.
 In fact, it’s your new mandate.

 Chances are, you won’t be in the weeds managing the details of how to improve your day-to-day processes.
 Rather, your role is to signal that this area is a priority and provide the guidance, resources, and support your team will need to make your operation more efficient and effective.

-Specifically, you’ll need to devote time and attention to the four pillars of effective brand and marketing operations: people, processes, training, and technology.
+Specifically, you’ll need to devote time and attention to the four pillars of effective marketing and brand operations: people, processes, training, and technology.

 Here’s how to do just that.

 Invest in operationally minded people to analyze your marketing processes